Wearing sunscreen is essential for hikers, campers, and everyone going outdoors, in general.

 3. Trader Joe’s Spray SPF 50

-Along with La Roche Posay, Trader Joe’s SPF 50 sunscreen received a top score from the CR publication for the fourth year in a row, rating perfectly in each category during that time.
+Along with La Roche Posay, Trader Joe’s SPF 50 sunscreen received a top score from the CR publication.

 - Minimum water resistance of 80 minutes